tanishq-dubey/hive/README.md

 Since a lot of the diffs here won't really help, the best course of action is to post two code blocks: our current state, and a cleaned state, which we will use starting in part 5.
-So without futher ado:
+So without further ado:

 ### The Current State of the Sode
 ```python